-So let me guess, every time you need to talk about money in church, you wince.
-And so does everybody else.
+Let me guess.
+Every time you need to talk about money in church, you wince.
+And when you open your mouth and start talking, so does everybody else.

 If you’re going to be effective in ministry, you have to become comfortable talking about money.

-When you talk about money, it’s like you’re setting yourself up to be shot at.
-You almost always take bullets when you talk about money, even when you speak about it as earnestly, biblically, and honestly as you know how.
+When you talk about money, it can feel like you’re putting a target on your back.
+You can end up taking a lot of flak — even when you speak about it as earnestly, Biblically, and honestly as you know how.

-That’s the biggest mistake you can make.
-Only talking about money when you need money is the best way to set everyone up to lose.
+That right there is the biggest mistake you can make.
+Only talking about money when you need money is the best way to set everyone up for failure.

-But you have to talk about it.
-Why?
-Because there’s so much at stake if you don’t.
+Guys, please hear me when I say that you have to talk about money at church.
+There’s so much at stake if you don’t.

-I know what it’s like to lead with very meager resources and what it’s like to lead with more.
+I know what it’s like to lead with meager finances.
+I also know what it’s like to lead with more resources available.

 When I began in ministry, three small churches called me to be their pastor.

-So how do you get over your innate fear of talking about money?
+How do you get over your innate fear of talking about money at church?

 Think about it.
 Do you know someone who doesn’t talk about money in some way daily?

-There’s no family in your church or community that doesn’t have some kind of daily dialogue about money.
+But I guarantee you, there’s no family in your church, or your larger community for that matter, that doesn’t have some kind of daily dialogue about money.

-So start talking about it.
-And when it comes to money, don’t just talk about giving; talk about living.
-Normalize the conversation by talking about normal things.When it comes to money, don't just talk about giving, talk about living.
+You don’t have to get comfortable with talking about money at church strictly to increase tithes and church budgets.
+Start talking about it in the context of living.
+Normalize the money talk by talking about normal things.When it comes to money, don't just talk about giving, talk about living.
 Normalize the conversation by talking about normal things.
 Click To Tweet

-In a culture of plenty burdened by massive personal debt and a lack of fulfillment around money, families are looking for hope and help.
+We may live in a culture of plenty.
+But we are burdened by massive personal debt and a lack of fulfillment around money.
+In that oxymoronic context, families are looking for hope and help.

 If the church won’t help people figure out how to handle their personal finances, who will?

-The scripture is packed with practical advice and missional claim on personal finances that can literally change people’s lives.
+The scriptures are packed with practical advice and missional claims on personal finances.
+These can literally change people’s lives.

 Why hold out on people?
 Who will bring them help or hope if you don’t?If the church won't help people figure out how to handle their personal finances, who will?
 Click To Tweet